gadicc/meteor-famous-views/packages/famous-components/README.md

 surfaces/templates/nodes.
 See the **Sample Render Tree* at the bottom of this doc.

-The template component instance gets given a `.famous` property which references the compView instance (see Render Tree below), and in turn references the `node` (SequentialView, Surface, etc) and `parent` (parent compView or an object with `node: context`), along with any special properties for that instance (e.g. `sequence`).
-This allows you to interact directly with Famous objects from e.g. Template.events, Template.rendered, helpers, etc.
+The template component instance gets given a **`.famous` property** which references the compView instance (see Render Tree below), and in turn references the `node` (SequentialView, Surface, etc) and `parent` (parent compView or an object with `node: context`), along with any special properties for that instance (e.g. `sequence`).
+This allows you to interact directly with Famous objects from e.g. **Template.events, Template.rendered, helpers, etc**.
+`famousCmp.dataFromTpl` or `famousCmp.dataFromCmp` will help you retrieve the compView from descendent template instances.

 Final note, there is currently no final/published API for Components.
 The internals of this code will definitely change, but the API we expose should remain the same.